port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

 ## Installation

-To install Port's GitLab app, follow the [installation](./installation.md) guide.
+To install Port's GitLab integration, follow the [installation](./installation.md) guide.

 ## Ingesting Git objects

 By using Port's GitLab integration, you can automatically ingest GitLab resources into Port based on real-time events.

-Port's GitLab app allows you to ingest a variety of objects resources provided by the GitLab API, including projects, merge requests, pipelines and more.
-The GitLab app allows you to perform extract, transform, load (ETL) on data from the GitLab API into the desired software catalog data model.
+Port's GitLab integration allows you to ingest a variety of objects resources provided by the GitLab API, including projects, merge requests, pipelines and more.
+The GitLab integration allows you to perform extract, transform, load (ETL) on data from the GitLab API into the desired software catalog data model.

-The GitLab app uses a YAML configuration to describe the ETL process to load data into the developer portal.
+The GitLab integration uses a YAML configuration to describe the ETL process to load data into the developer portal.
 The approach reflects a golden middle between an overly opinionated Git visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal.

 Here is an example snippet from the config which demonstrates the ETL process for getting `merge-request` data from GitLab and into the software catalog: